🔬 sciClaw

 Baseline Scientific Skills

-During sciclaw onboard, twelve skills are installed into ~/sciclaw/skills/ by default:
+During sciclaw onboard, bundled skills are installed into ~/sciclaw/skills/ by default:

 Research & Literature